cambiotraining/bacterial-genomics/materials/10-phylogenetics.md

 `N` and `-` characters represent missing data and are interpreted by phylogenetic methods as such.

 The two most commonly used muliple sequence alignments in bacterial genomics are reference-based whole genome alignments and core genome alignments generated by comparing genes between different isolates and identifying the genes found in all or nearly all isolates (the core genome).
 As a broad rule of thumb, if your species is not genetically diverse and doesn't recombine (TB, *Brucella*) then picking a suitable good-quality reference and generating a whole genome alignment is appropriate.
-However, when you have a lot of diversity or multiple divergent lineages (*E. coli*) the a single reference may not represent all the diversity in your dataset.
+However, when you have a lot of diversity or multiple divergent lineages (*E. coli*) then a single reference may not represent all the diversity in your dataset.
 Here it would be more typical to create *de novo* assemblies, annotate them and then use a tool like `roary` or `panaroo` to infer the pan-genome and create a core genome alignment.
 The same phylogenetic methods are then applied to either type of multiple sequence alignment.

 ## Building a phylogenetic tree